Visiting Borobudur Temple: Tickets, Sunrise Tours & Beyond

 Temple Structure Tickets (Recommended)

-You can purchase Temple Structure Tickets through Get Your Guide for $33.
-That way you can choose your preferred time slot (time slots go from 8:30 am to 3:30 pm and give you 1.5 hours to explore).
-Not only does this ensure you get access to climb Borobudur, but this option includes a shuttle to and from the temple complex.
+Despite the fact that these are the two official ticket options, rumor has it that you actually can’t climb Borobudur without a guide anymore.
+To avoid disappointment, you can purchase Temple Structure Tickets through Get Your Guide for 550,000 rupiah.
+That way, you can choose your preferred time slot (time slots go from 8:30 am to 3:30 pm and give you 1.5 hours to explore).
+Not only does this ensure you get access to climb Borobudur, but this option also includes a shuttle to and from the temple complex.

 An Update on Borobudur Sunrise Tours

 Taking a sunrise tour of Borobudur used to be the most popular tour option.
-But at the time of writing (in April 2025), sunrise tours inside the complex don’t seem to exist anymore.
+But at the time of writing (in January 2026), sunrise tours seem to only exist if you book directly through the website.
+These official sunrise tours cost one million rupiah for foreigners and are limited to 100 people per day.

-There are a lot of tours that do still offer sunrise options that receive rave reviews, like this Setumbu Sunrise Borobudur and Prambanan Tour, but it’s important to know that you’ll be watching the sunrise over Borobudur from the vantage point of Setumbu Hill.
+There are a lot of tours on Get Your Guide and Viator that do still offer sunrise options.
+These receive rave reviews, like this Setumbu Sunrise Borobudur and Prambanan Tour, but it’s important to know that you’ll be watching the sunrise over Borobudur from the vantage point of Setumbu Hill.
 After sunrise, you will have to wait for Borobudur to open at 6:30 am to go inside the temple complex.

 Tours of Borobudur and Prambanan